loic425/pole-position-on-the-grid/pages/06_grid_component.md

 Here is a Live details page of Session race

 Drivers of the current session : we embark a prefiltered grid inside a details page with pagination and so on.

+The great benefit of this approach is that we can have multiple grids within the same page, all of which can be prefiltered and customised.

+So this is a very nice feature.
 -->

 ---